An Awakening

 Most appreciatively,

-*My entire remaining family lives in and around Peabo's hometown, and even the young ones know of him.
-Peabo, your heart and mind are so well-suited for collaborating with Loren and David, so I hope this story eventually finds its way to you. sdw
+*My entire remaining family lives in or near Peabo's hometown, and even the young ones know of him.
+Peabo, your heart and mind are so well-suited for performing with Loren and David, so I hope this story eventually finds its way to you.

 I'll close by reminding everyone that this story has been, and will continue to be, just one person's observations, thoughts, and comments, and that, understandably, those belonging to others may differ.
 I hope you've enjoyed this series as much as I've enjoyed presenting it.
 I also hope, as I stated at the outset, that I was able to present it in the befitting manner that it rightfully deserved.
 If you have dreams or aspirations of your own, then I hope you were able to find some measure of inspiration along the way.
 Perhaps one takeaway for everyone is to never toss aside small opportunities, thinking they don't matter.
 The least glamorous task, if well tended, may generate an unfathomable outcome.
 It was certainly the case in this story.
 Thank you for being here, and I hope you will return to check the "...continued" section on occasion, as well as join me for future stories.